Aircraft General Knowledge (AGK)

 Fuel tanks are very often located in the wings, but can also be in the wingtips or fuselage parts.

-The goal of the fuelsystem is to drive fuel to the carberator, where the fuel and air mixture is created before being ignited in the cylinders.
-If fuel tanks are located above the carberator, like on the Cessna 172, the fuel will flow due to gravity feed.
-We do not need fuel pomps in this case, which saves us some maintenance and another important part which can be broken.
+The goal of the fuelsystem is to drive fuel to the carburetor, where the fuel and air mixture is created before being ignited in the cylinders.
+If fuel tanks are located above the carburetor, like in many carbureted Cessna 172 aircraft, fuel can flow due to gravity feed.
+Some aircraft versions, especially fuel-injected versions, can still have fuel pumps, so always check the POH.

 The fuel output point in the fuel tank is in most cases at the lowest point of the tank.
 However, we lose some part of the fuel making the difference between all fuel and unusable fuel.
 On the Cessna 172, we lose around 1,5 USG because of this.
 The pro of this is that possible dirt and other contamination is sinking to the bottom and not injected into the fuel system.